dward2/BME547/Assignments/patient_lab_test_results_server_assignment.md

 ### Data Storage
 For this assignment, your server will need to keep the information it is sent.
-You can choose to store this information using an in-memory data structure like lists, dictionaries, or classes.
+You can choose to store this information using an in-memory data structure of lists, dictionaries, and/or classes.
 You could also choose to use an external database.

 ### E-mail Server